-- If the actions of the member of staff are felt likely to fall within the scope of the Interagency Allegation Management Procedures (as stated in point 2), the Head Teacher/Principal will notify the Local Authority Designated Officer (0300 300 5026).
+- If the actions of the member of staff are felt likely to fall within the scope of the Interagency Allegation Management Procedures (as stated in point 2), the Head Teacher/Principal will notify the Local Authority Designated Officer.
 The LADO will liaise with the Head Teacher/Principal and advise about actions to be taken which will be in accordance with the Interagency Allegation Management Procedures. - If the Head Teacher/Principal is uncertain, whether the concern or allegation falls within the scope of the Interagency Allegation Management Procedures, a consultation with the LADO will take place and the advice provided will be acted upon.
-This consultation and the advice offered will be recorded and held on file. - Where an allegation has been made against the Head Teacher/Principal, then the Chair of the Governing board takes on the role of liaising with the LADO team in determining the appropriate way forward.
+This consultation and the advice offered will be recorded and held on file. - Where an allegation has been made against the Head Teacher/Principal, then the Chair of theGoverning Board takes on the role of liaising with the LADO team in determining the appropriate way forward.
+For details of this specific procedure see the section on Allegations against Staff and Volunteers.

-Concerns that do not meet the harm threshold
+Concerns that do not meet the harm threshold.

-Our Governing board have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold.
+OurGoverning Board have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold.